DEIB-GECO/GSEACompass/README.md

 pip install -r requirements.txt
 ```

-This will install all python-based dependencies needed to run the app.
+This will install all the python-based dependencies needed to run the app.

 ### Build dependencies